 What Should Your "About Us" Page Achieve?

-Think of an About page as a form of introduction.
+Think of an About Us page as a form of introduction.
 It is important that you make the right impression—a good impression that will last.
-An About Page is a personal and direct marketing tool that provides your customers relevant facts about you and what you do.
+An About page is a personal and direct marketing tool that provides your customers with relevant facts about you and what you do.
 Here you should communicate your business’s strong values, values that your prospective clients will find attractive and affirming.

 So how do we maximize your About Us page’s potential?
 Below we have compiled a helpful list of what we know are the characteristics of an effective About Us.
 Use this guide to build your own About Us page, or to evaluate the quality and effectiveness of your current one.
 This guide will give you all the tips on how to make a killer About Us.

-Clearly State Who You Are and What You Do.
+State Who You Are and What You Do

 Who are you and what do you do?
 This is the whole purpose of the About Us page, it’s to relay your unique identity as a business and to let your clients know what goods and services you can provide them with.
 To effectively achieve this, you need to answer all the essential questions about who you are first.
 For instance, you need to make these next few items very clear: